webgpu/webgpufundamentals/webgpu/lessons/webgpu-points.md

 ```

 In JavaScript we need to add an attribute for a size per point, we need to set
-the attributes advance per instance by setting `stepMode: 'instance'`, and we
+the attributes to advance per instance by setting `stepMode: 'instance'`, and we
 can remove the topology setting since we want the default `'triangle-list'`

 ```js